 This is one of those terms that you may or may not be familiar with but is fun to say.
 Bo-kay' Gar-knee.

 What Herbs Are In Bouquet Garni

-Although there is no set rule for what herbs and sometimes spices go into Bouquet Garni, the most common are bay leaf, parsley and thyme.
-Saying that, I've seen recipes calling for every herb or spices you can think of depending on what you are preparing:
+Although there is no set rule for what herbs and sometimes spices go into Bouquet Garni, the most common are bay leaf, parsley, and thyme.
+Saying that I've seen recipes calling for every herb or spice you can think of depending on what you are preparing: